Tri-Finger and Birds in Afterlife Journey

 Conclusion

 We think of birds as creatures residing in heaven, the natural place befitting only the residence of gods.
 And, we think that their flying ability provides the bridge between the divine and earthly.
 Birds expedited communication with gods and also helped souls in their journey to reach the afterlife.
-Numerous images2 of birds engraved on Negev desert rock art testify to this belief.
+Numerous images of birds engraved on Negev desert rock art testify to this belief.

 The birds’ symbols in rock art and burial sites suggest widespread belief in the afterlife.
 It spans from Paleolithic time, 12,000 years ago as the grave in Hilazon Cave (Grosman 2008) suggests, through the end of the Bronze Age.
 These symbolic soul guides allowed the ancient mind to complete the afterlife journey.
 It provided hope, among the living, that the soul will reach its final rest.
 The emphasis on waterbirds indicates that underworld travel was part of this journey (Chernetsov,1963).
 Such ideas echo in many rock art engravings that illustrate the afterlife journey with large water birds.